The Manhunter series, two Sierra adventure game deviants

 Manhunter 2: San Francisco looked and played just like the first title but had a bit more focus on inventory and the use of items

-Both Manhunter games did very well, received a majority of positive reviews, and sold over 100.000 copies each.
+While both Manhunter games received a majority of positive reviews and sold over 100.000 copies each, they didn’t achieve blockbuster status like some of Sierra’s other popular titles.

 Manhunter 2 would be the last Sierra game to be developed in the now aging AGI framework, initially created to help the development of the original King’s Quest back in 1983-84.
-Inhouse at Sierra the new Sierra Creative Interpreter (SCI) had already been used with the 1988 titles King’s Quest IV and Leisure Suit Larry 2, the first two games to be developed in SCI0.
+Inhouse at Sierra the new Sierra Creative Interpreter, SCI had already been used with the two 1988 titles King’s Quest IV and Leisure Suit Larry 2, rendering the Manhunter titles somewhat technically outdated upon their release.

-In 1990 King’s Quest V: Absence Makes the Heart go Yonder would put the final nail in the AGI (and early SCI0) coffin, using Sierra’s SCI1 framework with 256 color VGA support, a fully mouse-driven interface… SCI would over the next 7 years see continual development alongside the technological advancements before reaching its last version with SCI3 used in Phantasmagoria 2: A Puzzle of Flesh.
+In 1990, King’s Quest V: Absence Makes the Heart Go Yonder would put the final nail in the AGI coffin, using Sierra’s new SCI1 framework with 256-color VGA support, and a fully mouse-driven interface.
+SCI would over the next 7 years see continual development alongside the technological advancements before reaching its last version with SCI3 used in Phantasmagoria 2: A Puzzle of Flesh.

 Manhunter 2: San Francisco